ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2023-07-21-is-ai-dangerous.md

 ---
-title: On the dangers of large language models
+title: Dangers of large language models
 draft: true
 description: Some thoughts on AI threats, open source and what to study
 tags: